This chapter provides these topics about the Catalyst 3750-E and 3560-E switch software:

 –Extended discovery of cluster candidates that are not directly connected to the command switch.

-•Cisco EnergyWise manages the energy usage of endpoints connected to domain members.
+•Cisco EnergyWise manages the energy usage of power over Ethernet (PoE) entities.

 •Support for the maximum packet size or maximum transmission unit (MTU) size for these types of frames: